Page cover

 This function performs a positional radix decomposition of each integer value in a tensor.
 Each element is expressed as a sum of digits in base 2^base_bits, spread over power digits.

-What does g_decomposition do?
+What does apply_g_decomp do?
 (Click to expand)

 • For each element x in the input tensor a, compute its digit expansion: